wp-plugins/constant-contact-api/readme.txt

 * Add signup checkbox and list selection to your register page and update profile page
 * Add / edit / delete contact lists without visiting constantcontact.com
 * Includes a powerful form designer
+* View your events registration details and get updated with a dashboard widget
 * Show contact list selection on register page with ability to exclude certain lists
 * Automatically subscribe your user to one or more contact lists on the register page
 * Customize the register page signup box (and list selection) title and description